Jordy Frahm: Nebraska

 During the 2025 season in her junior year, she posted a 26–8 record, with a 1.56 ERA.
 During conference play she posted a 10–2 record in conference play, with a 1.83 ERA.
 Offensively she hit .467, with 59 runs, 70 hits, 59 RBIs, 16 doubles and 19 home runs during the regular season.
 She became the first Husker in program history to record 15 doubles and 15 home runs in the same season.
 Following the season she became the first player in Big Ten Conference history to be named Player of the Year and Pitcher of the Year in the same season.
 During the first game of the 2025 NCAA Division I softball tournament against UConn, she hit a home run and became the fourth player in NCAA Division I history to surpass 20 wins and 20 home runs in the same season.
 She was also named the NFCA National Player of the Year.
+In May 2025, Frahm completed her Bachelor of Science degree in education and human sciences.

+During the 2026 season in her senior year, she posted a 21–6 record, with a 1.37 ERA, 251 strikeouts and 12 saves.
+Her 12 saves led the nation, and set a Nebraska single-season saves record, surpassing the previously record held by current head coach Rhonda Revelle.
+She helped lead Nebraska to the Women's College World Series for the first time since 2013.
+Following the season she was named Big Ten Pitcher of the Year for the second consecutive year.
+She was also named the USA Softball Collegiate Player of the Year and NFCA National Player of the Year for the second consecutive year.
+On May 31, 2026, during the 2026 Women's College World Series against Texas, she hit a lead off home run for her 20th of the season.
+She became the first player in NCAA Division I history to record 20 home runs and 20 wins in multiple seasons.

+Coaching career

+On June 5, 2026, Frahm was named an assistant coach for Nebraska.

+Personal life

+On August 2, 2025, Frahm married former Nebraska baseball player Trey Frahm.
+A university spokesperson confirmed to Sports Illustrated that she took her new husband's surname.
+On June 1, 2026, one day after competing in the 2026 Women's College World Series, Frahm posted on Instagram that she is expecting their first child.